GSA/piv-guides/Template-2.md

 ## Table of Contents (TOC)

-As you add sections, you can create a Table of Contents (TOC) at the top of your page by creating a linked list like this:
+As you add sections, you can create a Table of Contents (TOC) at the top of your Page by creating a linked list like this:

 - [Subsection1](#subsection1)
 - [Subsection2](#subsection2)